Finite time blow-up and global solutions for the viscoelastic wave equation with combined power-type nonlinearities: Potential well

 \section{Potential well}

-This section is devoted to a detailed discussion of the potential well and its depth, which will play a crucial role in this manuscript.
-We adopt the important idea in \cite{Guo2018energy} to introduce a suitable notion of a potential well for history-value problem \eqref{equation}.
-Let $s_0$ be the index such that $q_{s_0}<p_1<q_{s_0+1}$.
-If no such index exists, we set $s_0=0$ if $p_1<q_1$, and $s_0=s$ if $q_s<p_1$.
-We define the functional
+This section is devoted to a detailed discussion of the potential well and its depth, which will play a crucial role in this paper.
+Inspired by the idea in \cite{Guo2018energy}, we introduce a suitable notion of a potential well for problem \eqref{equation}.
+Let $l_0$ be the index such that $q_{l_0}<p_1<q_{l_0+1}$ if it exists.
+Otherwise, let $l_0=0,$ if $p_1<q_1$ and $l_0=l,$ if $q_l<p_1.$ Define the functional